Stein Variational Evolution Strategies: Introduction

-However, in many real-world problems -- such as robotics and chemistry -- the energy function $f$ is non-differentiable \citep{lambert2020stein, englert2018learning, maus2023discovering}.
-This non-differentiability poses a challenge for SVGD due to its reliance on the gradient of $\log p(\vx) \propto f(x)$.
-To facilitate Stein variational inference in these scenarios, prior work introduced a gradient-free version of SVGD that uses analytical gradients from a surrogate distribution that is fitted to the particle set at each step \citep[GF-SVGD]{han2018stein}.
-While this method comes with theoretical guarantees, fitting the surrogate to the objective function is challenging in practice (cf. Fig.\ \ref{fig:samples}).
-To circumvent these issues, other works instead used simple Monte Carlo (MC) gradients in the SVGD update \citep{liu2017stein, lambert2020stein, lee2023stamp}.
-However, the MC gradient estimate has high variance, which can lead to slow convergence on real-world problems.
+Unfortunately, the reliance of SVGD on the score function limits its applicability to differentiable objectives.
+In many real-world problems -- such as robotics and chemistry -- however, the energy function $f$ may not yield reliable gradients or be non-differentiable altogether \citep{lambert2020stein, englert2018learning, maus2023discovering}.
+To facilitate \textit{gradient-free} Stein variational inference, prior work introduced a zero-order version of SVGD that uses analytical gradients from a surrogate distribution \citep[GF-SVGD]{han2018stein}.
+While the algorithm provably minimizes the KL divergence, fitting the surrogate to the objective function is challenging in practice, especially in higher dimensions (cf. Fig.~\ref{fig:samples}).
+Alternatively, other works used simple Monte Carlo (MC) gradients in the SVGD update \citep{liu2017stein, lambert2020stein, lee2023stamp}.
+Again, this approach comes with limitations as the MC step estimate has high variance, which often leads to noisy updates and thus poor computational efficiency.

-To address the aforementioned shortcomings of existing gradient-free SVGD methods, we propose a novel approach, \textit{Stein Variational Evolution Strategies (SV-ES)} that bridges the domains of Evolution Strategies (ES) and distribution approximation.
-The idea of SV-ES is to replace the score term in the SVGD update by the search distribution mean update of an ES in order to improve gradient-free SVGD.
+To address the aforementioned shortcomings of existing gradient-free SVGD methods, we propose a novel approach, \textit{Stein Variational CMA-ES (SV-CMA-ES)}.
+Our method bridges the fields of Evolution Strategies (ES) and distribution approximation by updating multiple ES search distributions in parallel.
+The idea of SV-CMA-ES is to perform the distribution updates in a coordinated manner using a kernel-based repulsion term, which ensures an inter-population diversity similar to that in SVGD.
 We motivate our work based on prior results that established ES as a competitive alternative to gradient-based optimization algorithms, achieving higher performance and robustness on difficult objectives due to their inherent exploration capabilities \citep{salimans2017evolution, wierstra2014natural}.
-In particular, the Covariance Matrix Adaptation Evolution Strategy \citep[CMA-ES]{hansen2001} is one of the most popular ES across many domains \citep{hansen2004evaluating, hansen2010comparing, jankowski2023vp}, due to its adaptive and efficient search process, which leverages \textit{natural gradient}-like updates of its search distribution \citep{tian2021evolutionary, akimoto2012theoretical}.
-Thus, we present \textit{Stein Variational CMA-ES (SV-CMA-ES)} as a particular instance of SV-ES in this paper.
+In particular, the Covariance Matrix Adaptation Evolution Strategy \citep[CMA-ES]{hansen2001} is one of the most popular ES across many domains \citep{hansen2010comparing, jankowski2023vp}, due to its adaptive and efficient search process, which leverages a dynamic step-size adaptation mechanism to increase convergence speeds \citep{akimoto2012theoretical}.